linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 12 Historical Simulation and Extreme Value Theory.md

 # Further Questions

-12.12 Suppose that a one-day  $97.5\%$  VaR is estimated as  $13 million from 2,000 observations.
-The one-day changes are approximately normal with mean zero and standard deviation$ 6 million.
+12.12 Suppose that a one-day  $97.5\%$  VaR is estimated as  \$13 million from 2,000 observations.
+The one-day changes are approximately normal with mean zero and standard deviation\$ 6 million.
 Estimate a  $99\%$  confidence interval for the VaR estimate.
 12.13 Suppose that the portfolio considered in Section 12.1 has (in 000s) 3,000 in S&P 500, 3,000 in FTSE, 1,000 in CAC 40, and 3,000 in Nikkei 225.
 Use the spreadsheet on the author's website to calculate what difference this makes to:

 (a) The one-day  $99\%$  VaR and ES that are calculated in Section 12.1